parka25/Python_Learning_Exercises/README.md

-# Project_Folders
+# Python Learning Exercises

-Somw of my works I have done in the past years
+This repository contains some of my python learning exercises using